broad interests in literature, arts and sciences, and public affairs;

-Nominees should be members of the teaching faculty, the student body, or staff whose achievements reflect superior performance in their normal work or scholarship and notable participation in humanitarian activities.
+Eligible nominees are full-time faculty, students (undergraduate or graduate), or staff whose achievements reflect superior performance in their normal work or scholarship and notable participation in humanitarian activities.

-The Thomas Jefferson Award is one of the University's highest honors, and includes an engraved plaque and a $2,000 cash honorarium for each recipient.
+The award includes an engraved plaque and a $2,000 honorarium for each recipient.

 The nomination packet is limited to 22 pages (including nomination cover letter) and must include the nominee’s current résumé and at least three to five supporting letters from multiple constituencies – e.g., colleagues; departmental, school/college, and campus leaders; and community leaders.
 Cover letters should address all the award criteria, especially service performed outside of the normal course of the nominee’s duties.
-The selection committee is composed of faculty, staff, and students from all campuses and makes its collective decision based solely on the materials provided by the nominator.
-It is the nominator’s responsibility to ensure that these requirements are met.
+Nomination materials are reviewed by a selection committee composed of representatives of each campus.
 Self-nominations are not allowed.